amgarton47/CS62data-structures/Synchro_DLL/project/README.md

 operating on a protected system until the first actor has finished is called *mutual exclusion*.

-Long ago, when there were far fewer computers in the world, programs that allowed multiple threads (or processes) to operate (in parallel) on complex data structures were rare.
+Long ago, when there were slower and far fewer computers in the world, programs that allowed multiple threads (or processes) to operate (in parallel) on complex data were rare.
 As a result, few people thought about such problems, and much code was written that would not work correctly in a parallel computing environment.
 Multi-threaded and distributed applications are no-longer rare ... which means that